 Our team of musicians are not just part of this hospital, they are part of the Gainesville community.
 When AIM musician in residence Jason Hedges learned of the untimely death of Gainesville’s greatest musician, Tom Petty, he began work on a hometown music festival in honor of the late musician.
 Thus the Tom Petty Birthday Bash was born.
-This growing event not only shares the legacy of Tom Petty with thousands of fans each year, but also provides a portion of their proceeds to the Music in Medicine Fund.
+This event not only shared the legacy of Tom Petty with thousands of fans each year, but also provided a portion of their proceeds to the Music in Medicine Fund.

 Tom believed that music should be shared without limits, and that its power lies in its ability to transcend demographics like age, health condition, or socioeconomic status.
 A vision shared by Arts in Medicine and manifest through music performances at the hospital bedside – harnessing the transformative power of music.